sungeer/bluelog/README.md

 # Nucleic

-*A async backend scaffold based on FastAPI.*
+*A backend scaffold depends on the Werkzeug WSGI toolkit.*

 ## Installation